iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 2 reviews"/>
 </p>

+> It drains my phone battery to death, it cannot be used!
+And by the way, what about some more languages??<br> :date: __2020-09-13 10:48:02__

 > The biggest problem with the cov19 Bluetooth API is that you need to have location on.
 I don't want to enable GPS all the time, as the app says it self, all apps that have access to location, can use it while enabling location for this app.
 Don't want GPS enable all the time.
 I known it's not the apps fault, but googles.
 Still has a big affecte on who gonna use this app.<br> :date: __2020-08-31 17:20:46__